Last Updated on August 30, 2020 by queenie mak

 I wasn’t always a minimalist traveller.
 I’ve had to hone in my minimalist packing skills for many years.

 But you don’t have to be a minimalist to try these tips.
 If you are someone who finds yourself always overpacking for each trip, then keep reading.

 Here are some minimalist tips on how to pack less for your next trip:

-- Take out the “but I might need these later” items.
-Such as:
+4. Take out all the “but I might need these later” items

 - umbrella (I used to travel around with one and realized I never use it)

 - hair dryer, curling iron or hair straightener (I travelled with a hair straightener before but it died during my last trip.
 Somehow I managed to find another way of fixing my hair, so I no longer need one)

 - headlamp (unless you are going on a camping or hiking trip or know you need it)